 ”A mind that is stretched by a new experience can never go back to its old dimensions.”
 Oliver Wendell Holmes, Jr

-This sharing is a continuation of the earlier story of our hike in Philippines and coming to Happyland.
+This sharing is a continuation of the earlier personal story of our expedition and hiking activity in the Philippines and coming to Happyland slums, an eye-opening experience to help the homeless in Manila.

 Trek for Hope Part 2: Hope in Happy Land

-SMOKEY MOUNTAIN PHILIPPINES – Amidst the beautiful mountains of Philippines that we trekked and lived to remember , sits a mountain unique of its kind – a 2 million metric tons of waste ‘mountain’ in the heart of Tondo Manila that housed millions of people for over 40+ years.
+SMOKEY MOUNTAIN PHILIPPINES – Amidst the beautiful mountains of the Philippines that we trekked and lived to remember, sits a mountain unique of its kind – a 2 million metric tons of waste ‘mountain’ in the heart of Tondo Manila that housed millions of people for over 40+ years.

-After trekking for 4 days in the wilderness of Mount Ugo and Mount Pulag, it has brought us back to the Philippines capital of Manila with energy and desire to do something for the impoverish people of this beautiful country.
-This was done alongside partner non profit organization (NGO) – Oikos Helping Hand.
+After trekking for 4 days in the wilderness of Mount Ugo and Mount Pulag, we brought us back to the Philippines capital of Manila with energy and a desire to do something for the impoverished people of this beautiful country.
+This was done alongside a partner non-profit organization (NGO) – Oikos Helping Hand.

-In 1995, the removal of Smokey Mountain has lead to the creation of a new Smokey Mountain to ‘house’ the vacated – and nested in the heart of these new temporary ‘refugee camps’ is the slums of ”Happyland Tondo” and ”Aroma”.
-The names till date, still cause my stomach to churn whenever I recall the twisted irony of it.
+In 1995, the removal of Smokey Mountain led to the creation of a new Smokey Mountain to ‘house’ the vacated – and nested in the heart of these new temporary ‘refugee camps’ are the slums of ”Happyland Tondo” and ”Aroma”.
+The names, till today, still cause my stomach to churn whenever I recall the twisted irony of it.

-While other parts of Philippines like Coron island, Boracay and Cebu are full of sparkling crystal blue waters, here by the riverside of Manila, its a different situation.
+While other parts of the Philippines like Coron island, Boracay, and Cebu are full of sparkling crystal blue waters, here by the riverside of Manila, it’s a completely different situation.

 The team of 22